 When do babies drop the third nap?
 It’s a question parents all over the world ask.
 While there is no one-size-fits-all answer to this question, there are some general guidelines that might help you and your baby find the right schedule when it comes time to transition from three naps to two.
-In this blog post, we’ll delve into what age is most appropriate for making this switch and arm you with tips on how best to make it happen.
+In this blog post, we’ll delve into what age is most appropriate for making this switch in baby sleep, and arm you with tips on how best to make it happen.
 Let’s take a look!

 Signs That Your Baby Is Ready For Nap Transition!